Larry Sanger

-Lawrence Mark Sanger (/ˈsæŋər/; born July 16, 1968) is an American Internet project developer and philosopher who co-founded the online encyclopedia Wikipedia along with Jimmy Wales.
-Sanger coined the name 'Wikipedia', and wrote much of Wikipedia's original governing policy, including "Neutral point of view" and "Ignore all rules."
-Sanger has worked on other online projects, including Nupedia, Encyclopedia of Earth, Citizendium, WatchKnowLearn, Reading Bear, Infobitt, Everipedia, the Knowledge Standards Foundation and the encyclosphere.
-He also advised blockchain company Phunware and the nonprofit online American political encyclopedia Ballotpedia.
+Lawrence Mark Sanger (/ˈsæŋər/; born July 16, 1968) is an American Internet project developer and philosopher who co-founded Wikipedia, along with Jimmy Wales.
+Sanger coined the name Wikipedia and provided initial drafts for many of its early guidelines, including the "Neutral point of view" and "Ignore all rules" policies.
+Prior to Wikipedia, he was the editor-in-chief of Nupedia, another online encyclopedia and the predecessor of Wikipedia.
+He later worked on other encyclopedic projects, including Encyclopedia of Earth, Citizendium, and Everipedia, and advised the nonprofit American political encyclopedia Ballotpedia.
+Sanger's other interests include theology and philosophy such as epistemology, early modern philosophy, and ethics.
+He taught philosophy at Ohio State University.

-While studying at college, Sanger developed an interest in using the Internet for educational purposes and joined the online encyclopedia Nupedia as editor-in-chief in 2000.
+While in college, Sanger began using the Internet for educational purposes and joined the online encyclopedia Nupedia as editor-in-chief in 2000.
 Disappointed with the slow progress of Nupedia, Sanger proposed using a wiki to solicit and receive articles to put through Nupedia's peer-review process; this change led to the development and launch of Wikipedia in 2001.
-Sanger served as Wikipedia's community leader and was the only editorial employee of Wikipedia in its early stages but was laid off and left the project in 2002.
-Sanger's status as a co-founder of Wikipedia has been questioned by fellow co-founder Jimmy Wales but is generally accepted.
+Sanger continued to serve as Nupedia's editor-in-chief and as an active contributor to Wikipedia in its first year, but he was laid off and left the project in March 2002.
+Sanger's status as a co-founder of Wikipedia has been questioned by Wales, but is generally accepted.

 Since Sanger's departure from Wikipedia, he has been critical of the project, describing it in 2007 as being "broken beyond repair".
-He has argued that despite its merits, Wikipedia lacks credibility and accuracy due to a lack of respect for expertise and authority.
-Since 2020, he has criticized Wikipedia for what he perceives as a left-wing and liberal ideological bias in its articles.
+He has argued that, despite its merits, Wikipedia lacks credibility and accuracy due to a lack of respect for expertise.
+Since 2020, he has also accused Wikipedia of having a left-wing and liberal ideological bias in its articles.